Emem-Data/data_analysis_portfolio/README.md

 # Ememobong O. Umoren - Data Analysis Portfolio
-🌟 Data Analysis Portfolio: Showcasing insightful projects, compelling visualizations, and real-world data insights.
+🌟 **Data Analysis Portfolio:** Showcasing insightful projects, compelling visualizations, and real-world data insights.
 Let's enter into the world of data with my diverse collection of analytical work! 📊✨

 ## About
-Hi, I'm Emem! 🎓 I'm a final year Statistics student at the University of Ibadan, with a passion for transforming data into actionable insights.
+Hi, I'm Emem!
+A final year Statistics student at the University of Ibadan 🎓 , with a passion for transforming data into actionable insights.
 As a data analyst, I've honed my skills through various projects and real-world applications.

-I had the privilege of leading the Data Analytics team at the Google Developer Student Club at my institution, where I collaborated with peers to tackle complex data challenges and create impactful solutions.
+In my third year, I had the privilege of leading the Data Analytics team at the Google Developer Student Club at my institution, where I collaborated with peers to tackle complex data challenges and create impactful solutions.

 This portfolio showcases my journey in the data world, featuring projects that highlight my proficiency in statistical analysis, data visualization, and data-driven storytelling.
 Dive in to explore my work and see how data can be leveraged to make informed decisions!